 The team were able to minimise the time required in the central reservation by procuring and adopting pre-formed bespoke shuttering which minimised on site erection time and also achieved the high specification concrete finish required by Knowsley Council.

 Slew locks were fitted to heavy plant & machinery.
 Varioguard barriers were installed to confine the work area from being entered by motorway traffic and vice versa.

-Due to the design specification of the Mast, the main components were only available from Japan.
-EWCE proposed an alternative bespoke Mast built from weathering steel that could be made in the UK.
+The original design specification of the Mast, the main components were only available from Japan.
+We proposed an alternative bespoke Mast built from weathering steel that was made in Lancashire.
 This eliminated the significant programme risk associated with procuring large steel sections from Japan.

-The replacement Greystone Footbridge was successfully completed on budget and officially opened by the mayor in November 2015.
-Since the project has received a highly recommended award at the ICE NW Civil Engineering Awards held in March 2016, the only scheme to receive special recognition from the 20 shortlisted.
+The replacement Greystone Footbridge was completed to budget and programme.
+It received a highly recommended award at the ICE NW Civil Engineering Awards.